How to diagnose heart failure

 - 400 -2000 – You should be referred to see a heart failure specialist within 6 weeks of the results of the blood test (assessment will include an echocardiogram)

-- Over 2000 – Urgent referral to see a heart failure specialist within 2 weeks (assessment will include an echocardiogram)
+- Over 2000 – Urgent referral to see a heart failure specialist within 2 weeks (assessment will consist of an echocardiogram)

-An echocardiogram (“echo”) is an ultrasound scan of the heart.
-In certain circumstances you may have an MRI scan in addition to an echo.
+An echocardiogram (“echo”) is a type of ultrasound scan of the heart.
+In some cases, you may also have an MRI scan alongside an echo.

-A diagnosis of heart failure is made by a Cardiologist with a special interest in heart failure who will be part of your multi-disciplinary team (typically including heart failure specialist nurses, pharmacist, your GP, cardiac rehab specialist and other specialists where indicated).
-They will use your medical history, recent blood test results, electrocardiogram (ECG) readings and echocardiogram (Echo) and Magnetic resonance imaging (MRI) amongst others to confirm or refute the diagnosis of heart failure and also draw up a treatment plan.
+A diagnosis of heart failure is made by a Cardiologist with a special interest in heart failure who will be part of your multidisciplinary team (typically including heart failure specialist nurses, a pharmacist, your GP, a cardiac rehab specialist, and other specialists where indicated).
+They will use your medical history, recent blood test results, electrocardiogram (ECG) readings, echocardiogram (Echo), and Magnetic Resonance Imaging (MRI), among other tests, to confirm or rule out the diagnosis of heart failure and to develop a treatment plan.